balmbees/dynamo-types/readme.md

 }
 ```

-Than any query that sent to Card table would be through DAXConnection
+Then any query that is sent to the Card table will be sent through DAXConnection.